-At the regular meeting of the Town Board of the Town of Newcomb, Essex County, N.Y., held at the Town Hall, Newcomb, N.Y. on the 10th of January 2017 at 7:00 P. M. the following Board Members were present:
+At the regular meeting of the Town Board of the Town of Newcomb, Essex County, N.Y., held at the Town Hall, Newcomb, N.Y., on the 14th of July 2020 at 7:00 P. M., the following Board Members were present:

-Donald Bott Excused
+Donald Bott Councilman

 David Olbert Councilman